IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_secret.html.markdown

 * `next_rotation_date` - (String) The date that the secret is scheduled for automatic rotation.The service automatically creates a new version of the secret on its next rotation date.
 This field exists only for secrets that have an existing rotation policy.

+* `retrieved_at` - (String) The date when the data of the secret was last retrieved.
+The date format follows RFC 3339.
+Epoch date if there is no record of secret data retrieval.

 * `reuse_api_key` - (Boolean) Determines whether to use the same service ID and API key for future read operations on an`iam_credentials` secret.
 The value is always `true` for IAM credentials secrets managed by Terraform.

 * `rotation` - (List) Determines whether Secrets Manager rotates your secrets automatically.